AMReX-Combustion/PeleC/Docs/sphinx_doc/BoundaryConditions.rst

 When `bc_type`, `bc_params` and `bc_target` are present, this means that the routine is called from `impose_NSCBC_(dir)d.F90`.
 Thus, the flag `flag_nscbc` is turned on to fill the optional arrays.
 Because of the AMReX framework, `bcnormal` is also called from the ``FillPatch`` operation.
 In that case, in order to make the routine generic, only the target state is given back to `pc_hypfill` and the parameters associated to the GC-NSCBC method are not employed.
 Note that by default, the Ghost-Cells Navier-Stokes Boundary Conditions method is activated.
-It can be turned off by setting the flags ``nscbc_adv`` and ``nscbc_diff`` to zero.
+It can be turned off by setting the flags ``nscbc_adv`` to zero.
 In that case, the ghost-cells will be filled with the target state.
+Note that GC-NSCBC can be specifically turned off at a boundary of the domain by setting the BC keyword to ``Hard``.
+In that case the GC-NSCBC treatment is still active everywhere, except for this physical boundary where values in ghost-cells are imposed in 'hard' via `bcnormal`.
 Keep in mind that this lead to an ill-posed mathematical problem.

 The use of `bc_type`, `bc_params` and `bc_target` will be described later, but let us focus on `bc_type`.
 The integer `bc_type` is actually the